OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 initialized just for testing purposes.

 _Before we begin, remember to install the dependencies running `npm install`.
-Additionally, you should check that everything is working as expected by running the test files with `npm test`._
+Additionally, you should check that everything is working as expected by compiling the contracts with `npx truffle compile` and then running the test files with `npm test`._

 Now, let's deploy the legacy token.
 We will use [ganache-cli](https://truffleframework.com/docs/ganache/quickstart), a personal blockchain for Ethereum development that you can use to deploy your contracts and develop your applications.